-3.28 The Solihull Strategic Green Belt Assessment - Assessment Report (July 2016) identifies a number of Broad Areas of Green Belt land.
+3.27 The Solihull Strategic Green Belt Assessment - Assessment Report (July 2016) identifies a number of Broad Areas of Green Belt land.
 It also identifies a number of Refined Parcels, which adjoin or lie adjacent to built-up areas.
-The site is located partly within Refined Parcel RP07 'Land to the south of Coleshill Road' and partly within Refined Parcel RP10 'Land to the north of Birmingham International Park'.
+The site is located within Refined Parcel RP10 'Land to the north of Birmingham International Park'.
 The assessment scores each Refined Parcel against four purposes of the Green Belt.
-In relation to RP07, it sets out the following:
+RP10 is set out in Fig.3.2.